Skip to main content

 Oral Cancer Screening

-Oral cancer screenings have become a regular part of a routine dental exam.
-Early detection of oral cancer increases the overall success rate of treatment.
-With early detection, treatment can start right away.
+Oral cancer screenings have become a regular part of routine dental exams.
+Early detection of oral cancer increases the overall treatment success rate, and treatment can start immediately.

 Sealants